YatsuUwU/conversation/PROJECT_DOCUMENTATION.md

 5. **Output**
    The full project data, including checklist, verification results, debate arguments, and final conclusion, is saved to `project_assessment_output.json`.

+   For automated runs or testing, a `project_assessment_input.json` file can be used to pre-populate the `project_data` dictionary, bypassing interactive input steps.
+This file should contain the same structure as `project_assessment_output.json`.

 ## Configuration